The Hadley’s Art Prize

 Tasmania Arts Guide

 Explore Tasmania’s vibrant arts and cultural scene with the Tasmania Arts Guide.
-The guide makes it easy to discover some of the best arts and cultural experiences in the state.
+The online guide makes it easy to discover some of the best arts and cultural experiences in the state.
 Check out the events page – it’s packed with everything that’s happening around the island.